The Mutant versus the Machine, the End of the Iron Age, and the Galactic Alignment of 2012

 The Circle A Ranch has an improbable location, surrounded by many acres of open fields, at the distant circumference of which were the twinkling lights of suburban houses and strip malls.
 It seemed to be placed at the center of this open space as if it was enclosed by an invisible dome, creating an oasis of green within a suburban landscape.
 There was an enormous fire pit, a crater in the ground that looked like the result of a small asteroid impact; people were drumming and dancing around a blazing fire.
 Next to the fire pit was a barn that was being used as the screen for surreal video projections.
 The barn looked like a dream cottage, intricately tie-died in a vat of electrical colors.

 Inside the main house, I set up to do free I Ching readings and dream interpretation.
 One interesting person after another showed up, providing many fascinating moments.
 One of a pair of identical twins told me a dream reflecting the strange dynamics unique to twin psychology.
-Then an eighteen-year-old male, we’ll call him Jeremy, showed up.
+Then, an eighteen-year-old male, we’ll call him Jeremy, showed up.
 I knew him slightly since we were both regulars at the same coffee shop, Cafe Solé, located in South Boulder.

 Jeremy is a philosophy student with a brilliant mind for complex ideas.
 We discussed a number of interesting themes, many of which, I later realized, were directly related to a vortex of meaning and discovery that had already begun to pull me into its centrifugal spiral.
 After establishing some common ground in ideas, Jeremy related a recurrent dream that had haunted his childhood.